johnedstone/how-to-use-pyvmomi/README.md

 ## Description

 The two python VMWare projects are well documented and have many good examples: [pyvmomi](https://github.com/vmware/pyvmomi), [pyvmomi-community-samples](https://github.com/vmware/pyvmomi-community-samples).
-This repository describes how these to use these two projects, along with an example of a [python REST API](http://www.django-rest-framework.org/) that can be used as a wrapper for others to consume.
+This repository describes how these to use these two projects, along with, *in progress*,  an example of a [python REST API](http://www.django-rest-framework.org/) that can be used as a wrapper for others to consume.

 ## Setup
 *Note: use python virtualenvs*